vvvk-gh/githubCrashCourse/readme.md

     ```

 If you use upstream for the first git push, from the next we only use

     ```git

        git push

     ```
-    and avoid writing origin master
+and you can avoid writing long commands like git push origin master